gruark/Feed-Reader-Tester/README.md

 # Udacity FEND Project 4:  Feed Reader tester

-This project tests a pre-existing feed reader application using <a href="https://jasmine.github.io/">Jasmine</a>.
+This project tests a pre-existing RSS feed reader application using <a href="https://jasmine.github.io/">Jasmine</a>.

 ## Why this Project?